highchair/artinruins-com/_property/memorial-hospital.md

 ### Redevelopment

-Lockwood Development Partners, a New York City developer is planning 200 apartments prioritized for senior veterans.
+Entrepreneur Michael Mota and an investment group want to continue to line of thinking that Lockwood Development was proposing before their financing fell through.
+Their plan would include housing for senior veterans.

 ### History